- About Overview

 If I apply, can I change my mind later?

 Of course.
 The letter of intent will be binding on our part but not yours.
 If you decide not to pursue the PhD, you will not be penalized in any way.
 We ask only that you notify us when you make your decision.

 Will I actually be enrolled simultaneously as a PharmD professional and PhD graduate student?

 No. At UCSF, you may be enrolled in only one academic program at a time.
-As a result, combined degree program students will not be officially enrolled as PhD students until the PharmD is completed.
+As a result, PharmD to PhD career path students will not be officially enrolled as PhD students until the PharmD is completed.

-How much time will I save with the combined degree program?
+How much time will I save with the PharmD to PhD career path?

 Unlike the PharmD component with its fixed curriculum, the PhD is a research degree, so it is impossible to put a firm timetable on the duration of the program.

 Typically, PhD students require five to six years to complete the requirements for the degree.
-However, the efficiencies built into the PharmD/PhD program may shorten the time required for the PhD to approximately four years.
+However, the efficiencies built into the PharmD to PhD career path may shorten the time required for the PhD to approximately four years.

-If the degrees are taken separately, the time for both degrees would be approximately nine years; the combined degree program will take a minimum of eight years for both degrees.
+If the degrees are taken separately, the time for both degrees would be approximately eight years; the PharmD to PhD career path will take a minimum of seven years for both degrees.